Total Hip Replacement in NYC & Stamford, CT

 • Use a pillow between your legs when sleeping at night

 He advises anterior hip precautions (no excessive hip extension and no excessive hip external rotation) for six weeks after anterior approach surgery.
 Depending on the demands of your job, you may return to work within two weeks of surgery.
-You should be able to return to normal activities, including heavy labor and sports, six months after surgery.
+You should be able to return to normal activities, including heavy labor, after 3 months and return to impact sports six months after surgery.

 Dr. McLawhorn recommends routine follow-ups with all his hip replacement patients.
-In general, we like to evaluate patients at six weeks, 12 weeks, one year, two years, five years, and then every five years after surgery.
+In general, we like to evaluate patients at six weeks, one year, five years, and then every five years after surgery.
 We’ll perform a clinical examination and X-rays at each of these visits.

 How Long Will a Total Hip Replacement Last?